JLeegwater/WabbaBot/README.md

 # WabbaBot
-This is a going to be a connect 4 bot for discord, but could become many other things too.
+This is a connect 4 bot for discord that allows users to play connect 4 within a discord chat